jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 - have to include who new tools are welcomed in good stories (because they get to achieve victory), while disliked in art (because they force a story) and spectacle idk.

-**Good ruling philosophy**: Like a good story, it is meant to correct problem in the world by the creation, or destruction, or a pivotal tool.
-It's lead by protagonist whose selected by the people to be their best chance.
-Once the story is over, the leader willfully returns to being an equal member of the community.
+**Good ruling philosophy**: Meant to facilitate the creation and distribution of new tools.
+It's lead by individuals selected by the people, who rise to the occasion to become protagonists.
+Once the story is over, leaders willfully returns to being an equal member of the community.

-**Bad ruling philosophy**: Like a bad story, its meant to be lead by leaders who don't want to change the world, and return to equality.
-They distract the masses from this undeserved leadership with spectacle.
+**Bad ruling philosophy**: Meant to withhold the creation and especially distribution of new tools.
+Led by leaders who don't want to empower the people or and return to equality.
+Instead hey distract the masses from their undeserved, and increasingly self-serving leadership, with spectacle.

 ## Neo Douglass